 Angry Birds Transformers (upcoming), like Star Wars, is a crossover with the Transformers franchise where the Angry Birds cast play the heroes ("Autobirds") and villains ("Deceptihogs").

 Originally released for smart phonesnote iOS, Android, Symbian, WebOS, Windows Phone, the game is now available for play on tablet computers, e-readers, the Google Chrome web browser (which was accidentally harder for a while due to physics errors that badly nerfed Bomb, but they fixed it recently), as a Playstation Minis app note playable on the PlayStation Portable and PS3, and on Facebook.
 Wii, Xbox 360, and 3DS have collections released for them on disc/cartridge.
 As of November 2011, Angry Birds, in all its incarnations, across all platforms, has been downloaded 500 million times.
 The only game with distribution figures that come close to this mark is Tetrisnote 35mil via Game Boy; 100mil via phone.
 However, this is for copies sold, and only on those two platforms; there are no figures for PC, nor for pirated or shareware versions.
 It's even been parodied on an Israeli sketch comedy show, which used the endless conflict between the birds and the pigs as a metaphor for the Arab-Israeli Conflict.Related is the Angry Birds Holiday Comics series and the Angry Birds Toons series.The long-awaited Bad Piggiespig POV game finally came out in September 2012.A go-kart spinoff called Angry Birds Go was released in late 2013.
-Angry Birds Epic, an Action RPG take on the game, was released in June 2014.
+Angry Birds Epic, a Turn-Based Combat RPG take on the game, was released in June 2014.
 A girl-oriented game called Angry Birds Stella is set to be released in 2014.Soontobecomea major motion picture.
 And now it's happening for real.It also has a character sheet.

 Artillery Game: In a loose sense of the term — the slingshot controls your launch angle and speed, each bird leaves a visible shot trail, and the goal is to eliminate your opposition (either through direct hits or, more often, collateral damage).
 But the pigs aren't actively aiming and shooting at the birds in return, (except in the Star Wars version)and you only have a limited number of birds to take out the pigs with.